As a translator, I’m certified in the following language pairs:

-UAB stands for Universitat Autònoma de Barcelona, which is the university from which I graduated with a bachelor’s degree in Translation & Interpreting in 2010.
-My major was Translation from English into Spanish and Catalan.
+UAB stands for Universitat Autònoma de Barcelona—the university from which I graduated with a bachelor’s degree in Translation & Interpreting in 2010.
+I majored in Translation from English into Spanish and Catalan.

-In 2017, I passed the American Translators Association exam to become a certified translator (EN>ES).
+In 2017, I passed the American Translators Association (ATA) exam to become a certified translator (EN>ES).
 The ATA certification is one of the industry’s most respected and recognized credentials.
 ATA-certified translators are entitled to use the suffix CT, which stands for “Certified Translator.”

 In some instances, I provide professional services—such as translating academic and vital records, as well as interpreting—in the following combinations:

 ► Catalan > English